CWX-Development/cwx-main/README.md

 "cwx-main-test-react-app", you can test your js code.
 The app is created with "npx create-react-app".
 It is also used for testing cwx applications, for example the cwx-main-backend.
 Please create a new component, if you use it.

+"Apps", apps from different programming languages, frameworks... , that arent very big or arent a project themself.

 "inf", place for computer scientists.

 "inf/manuals", manuals for things like React, Angular, C#...